Key Takeaways

 Compensation for Burn Victims

-The compensation you receive depends on the severity of your injuries, the medical expenses you have incurred, and the circumstances leading up to the injury.
+The compensation you receive depends on the severity of your injuries, the emergency medical care expenses you have incurred, and the circumstances leading up to the injury.
 You may be entitled to more compensation if you sustained permanent scarring and disfigurement.
 The amount of damages you can recover depends on:

 • Victim’s age: The younger the victim, the higher the case value.
 This stems from the fact that the victim will have to live more of their life with disfigurement.